AndreaP2A/P10-HRnet-modal-window-component/README.md

 - show (boolean): Determines whether the modal is visible or not.
 - onClose (function): Callback function to handle closing the modal.
 - children (node): The content to be displayed inside the modal.
+- closeButton (boolean): Determines whether the close button is displayed.
+Default is true.

 ## CSS